Shercom Industries fined $420K in teen worker’s death - Saskatoon | Globalnews.ca

 READ MORE: Man killed in Saskatchewan workplace accident

-After graduating high school in Hudson Bay, Cade got a job at Shercom Industries, north of Saskatoon, to help save for film school.
+After graduating high school in Hudson Bay, Sprackman got a job at Shercom Industries, north of Saskatoon, to help save for film school.

 “This was a stepping stone to a brighter future,” said Michelle.